ThatGuyNameZack/file_handler/README.md

-# file_handler
+# renaming_bulk files
----using python for cleaning specific folders, or just rranged them in numbers---
+---using python for renaming in order in a specific folders, or just arranged them in numbers---